Ahmed-ElTahan/Stochastic-Recursive-Maximum-Likelihood-Least-Squreas-RMLS/README.md

-# Stochastic-Recursive-Maximum-Likelihood-Least-Squreas-RMLS
 % This function is made by Ahmed ElTahan

 %{
-        This function is intended to estimate the parameters of a dynamic system of unknown parameters using the Recursive Maximum Likelihood Least Squares Method (RMLS).
+        This function is intended to estimate the parameters of a dynamic system of unknown parameters using the Recursive Modified Extended Least Squares Method (RMLS).
         After an experiment, we get the inputs, the outputs of the system.
         The experiment is operated with sample time Ts seconds.